hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/what-next.md

 ---
 title: "What next?"
-metaTitle: "What next? | Hasura Auth Tutorial"
+metaTitle: "What next? | Hasura Auth Slack Tutorial"
 ---

 import TwitterShare from './twitter-share';